 - Keep an eye out for leads.
 Lead nurturing should be a topmost priority right after the product launch by coming up with ideas for email campaigns and remarketing strategies.

 - Customer retention is something which demands your investment and attention.
-Collect feedback from the users of your products to know where to improve.
+Collect product feedback from the users of your products to know where to improve.
 Strategize a loyalty program to reward your loyal customers.
 Above all, make your customers feel appreciated and valued.

 - Repurpose your live streams.
 You can edit them into highlight videos and reels and publish them on various platforms to keep the anticipation going.